tujindong/tu-view-plus/site/docs/en-US/components/skeleton.md

 # skeleton

-Place the loaded data in gray。
+Use gray to place the data being loaded.

 ## Basic usage

-:::demo src="../examples/skeleton/basic.vue" title="The skeleton screen component provides two components, `<a-skeleton-line>` and `<a-skeleton-shape>`, which can be combined by users according to their needs。"
+:::demo src="../examples/skeleton/basic.vue" title="The skeleton screen component provides two components: <tu-skeleton-line> and <tu-skeleton-shape>, users can combine them according to their needs."

 :::

-## Graphic skeleton screen
+## Shape Skeleton

-:::demo src="../examples/skeleton/patterning.vue" title="The graphic skeleton screen is divided into two shapes: square - square (default), circle - circle, and four sizes: mini, small, medium, and large are available。"
+:::demo src="../examples/skeleton/patterning.vue" title="The graphic skeleton screen is divided into two shapes: square, circle, and provides three sizes of small, medium, and large."

 :::

 ## Animation

-:::demo src="../examples/skeleton/animation.vue" title="Set the animation property to animate the skeleton screen"
+:::demo src="../examples/skeleton/animation.vue" title="By setting the animation property, the skeleton screen can display the animation effect."

 :::